bjpop/gurita/docsrc/hist.rst

 The distribution of categorical subsets of the data can be shown with the ``--hue`` argument.

-In the following example the distribution of distribution of the ``tip`` feature is divided into two subsets based on the categorical ``smoker`` feature.
+In the following example the distribution of distribution of the ``tip`` column is divided into two subsets based on the categorical ``smoker`` column.
 Each subset is plotted as its own histogram, layered on top of each other:

 .. code-block:: text